royaltm/spectrusty-tutorial/step1.md

 }
 ```

 As you can see, there is a lot of imports involved... and there'll be much, much more.
-While you could use the glob `*` facility instead, this way, you can better see where each component comes from.
+While you could use the glob `*` facility instead, this way, you can better see where each component originates from.

-So far, we have added a CPU type and a chipset with the concrete memory type declared as the chipset's generic parameter - `M`.
+So far, we have added a CPU type and a chipset with the concrete memory.
+The `Memory16k` type is declared in place of the chipset's generic parameter - `M`.

 [Ula] implements the heart of one of ZX Spectrum 16k or 48k version, and [UlaPAL] is a slightly more specialized type for the 50Hz PAL version.

 But what if we wanted to use another type of memory or a CPU while reusing the same code?